-Cover Your Feet – Your feet is the other area where heat gets lost, so make sure you sleep with socks.
+Cover Your Toes – Your feet is the other area where heat gets lost, so make sure you sleep with socks.
 Many people don’t enjoy sleeping with socks, opting instead to rely on the blanket to cover them, but feet often get uncovered during the night as your body tosses and turns.

 Sleeping Well When Traveling to Warmer Climates

-Sheets – Thin, cotton bed sheets are the ideal bedding encasement; the cotton helps to absorb sweat and allows a bit more air to circulate than other materials, such as nylon and wool.
+Use Proper Sheets – Thin, cotton bed sheets are the ideal bedding encasement; the cotton helps to absorb sweat and allows a bit more air to circulate than other materials, such as nylon and wool.

 Open the Window – This may seem to be the most obvious, but sometimes it is overlooked.
 Opening the window may help to create some airflow, aiding in sweat absorption.

-Open the (Right) Shades – If you are staying in a room where you have the control over the blinds, open them prudently.
+Adjust the Shades – If you are staying in a room where you have the control over the blinds, open them prudently.
 Close the shades on any windows where sunlight is streaming in, and open them on the shaded side.
 This may force you to switch the position of the shades halfway through the day, but you will thank yourself come bedtime.

-Electric Fan – A fan may be sometimes more ideal than opening the windows; some accommodations may not allow windows to be opened, others may not be so secure from potential burglars.
+Turn On the Electric Fan – A fan may be sometimes more ideal than opening the windows; some accommodations may not allow windows to be opened, others may not be so secure from potential burglars.
 Also, opening a window without a screen could let some pesky insects in.
 A fan will do when a window can’t be opened, allowing for circulation to at least help to evaporate some sweat.